SportWizard/Learning/Machine Learning/Simply vs Complex Models.md

-# What is simply vs complex models?
+# What is simply and complex models?
 Simply and complex models are concepts in [[Machine Learning]].
 It describe the complexity of the model

 # Simple models